 - Legislation required to support the regulation and enforcement of sound management of industrial chemicals;

-- a national chemicals policy framework and national coordination;
+- National chemicals policy frameworks and national coordination mechanisms;

-- a process for decision making on risk management for selected chemicals;
+- Lack of processes for decision-making on risk management for selected chemicals;

-- increased public awareness and information on potential risks from hazardous industrial chemicals.
+- Lack of public awareness and information on potential risks from hazardous industrial chemicals.

 Maximizing safety and minimizing risk of industrial chemicals are important aims for sustainable development for countries and for the success of the chemical industry world-wide.
 While pesticides are controlled by many national, regional and international schemes, industrial chemicals have been lagging behind and developing countries often face limited capacity and knowledge to handle the process of risk assessment and management of these chemicals.

-To this effect, the secretariat drafted a Strategy for chemicals management entitled "Components of National Programs for Assessing and Managing the Risks Posed by Industrial Chemicals to Human Health and the Environment".
+A strategy for chemicals management entitled "Components of National Programs for Assessing and Managing the Risks Posed by Industrial Chemicals to Human Health and the Environment